-The shares of time-based restricted stock granted in April 2015 vest in three equal annual installments, the first of which vested on March 31, 2016, and the second and third of which will vest on March 31, 2017 and March 31, 2018, respectively.
-The shares of performance-based restricted stock granted in April 2015 have been linked to Farmer Mac's performance so that they only vest at the end of approximately three years if Farmer Mac achieves specified long-term performance goals focused on capital adequacy and credit quality.
+The shares of time-based restricted stock granted in March 2016 vest in three equal annual installments, the first of which vested on March 31, 2017, and the second and third of which will vest on March 31, 2018 and March 31, 2019, respectively.
+The shares of performance-based restricted stock granted in March 2016 have been linked to Farmer Mac's performance so that they only vest at the end of approximately three years if Farmer Mac achieves specified long-term performance goals focused on capital adequacy and credit quality.
 The Compensation Committee established the long-term incentive performance goals to reward certain achievements directly related to Farmer Mac's safety and soundness such as the enhancement of Farmer Mac's capital position and the maintenance of Farmer Mac's strong asset quality.

-The specific vesting targets established for the April 2015 grants of shares of performance-based restricted stock are:
+The specific vesting targets established for the March 2016 grants of shares of performance-based restricted stock are:

-- 50% of the shares of restricted stock will vest on March 31, 2018 if the Compensation Committee determines that Farmer Mac maintained compliance with all applicable regulatory capital requirements between January 2, 2015 and December 31, 2017, with the Compensation Committee retaining discretion to vest 0% to 100% of this portion of the award based on the Board's subjective measurement of Farmer Mac's capital adequacy over that three-year period; and - 50% of the shares of restricted stock will vest on March 31, 2018 if the Compensation Committee determines that Farmer Mac achieved: - an annual rate of net charge-offs to the average balance of outstanding guarantees, loans, and commitments less than or equal to 20 basis points for the period starting on January 2, 2015 and ending on December 31, 2017, and - an average percentage of total 90-day delinquencies to the average balance of outstanding guarantees, loans, and commitments of not greater than 2.5% for the period starting on January 2, 2015 and ending on December 31, 2017.
+- 50% of the shares of restricted stock will vest on March 31, 2019 if the Compensation Committee determines that Farmer Mac maintained compliance with all applicable regulatory capital requirements between January 1, 2016 and December 31, 2018, with the Compensation Committee retaining discretion to vest 0% to 100% of this portion of the award based on the Board's subjective measurement of Farmer Mac's capital adequacy over that three-year period; and - 50% of the shares of restricted stock will vest on March 31, 2019 if the Compensation Committee determines that Farmer Mac achieved: - an annual rate of net charge-offs in the Farm & Ranch line of business to the average balance of outstanding guarantees, loans, and commitments in the Farm & Ranch line of business less than or equal to 20 basis points for the period starting on January 1, 2016 and ending on December 31, 2018; and - an average percentage of total 90-day delinquencies in the Farm & Ranch line of business to the average balance of outstanding guarantees, loans, and commitments in the Farm & Ranch line of business of not greater than 2.5% for the period starting on January 1, 2016 and ending on December 31, 2018.